camunda-community-hub/zeebe-client-node-js/README.md

 ### Long polling

 With Zeebe 0.21 onward, long polling is supported for clients.
 Rather than polling continuously for work and getting nothing back, a client can poll once and leave the request open until work appears.
-This reduces network traffic and CPU utilization in the client.
+This reduces network traffic and CPU utilization in the server.
+Every JobActivation Request is appended to the event log, so continuous polling can significantly impact broker performance, especially when an exporter is loaded (see [here](https://github.com/creditsenseau/zeebe-client-node-js/issues/64#issuecomment-520233275)).
 The Node client is hardcoded to long poll for ten minute intervals when long polling is enabled.

 Long polling for workers is enabled in the ZBClient, like this: